 What you have is a home contaminated with black water.
 You need professional restoration help, and you need it soon.
 Even though the carpet may feel dry on the surface, chances are, there is still moisture in the padding and sub-floor and probably in the walls and under the vinyl flooring.

-Carpet and under pad is highly absorbent and contains too many porous surfaces.
+The carpet and underpad are highly absorbent and contains too many porous surfaces.
 It cannot be effectively sanitized or disinfected.
 It’s not even worth attempting to restore it.
 Please keep your family away from this area until restoration has been completed.

 The moldy baseboard and drywall will have to be removed; chances are quite high that the cabinets will also have to be replaced as they are usually made from compressed sawdust.
 All areas of this room and adjoining hallway must be thoroughly inspected for sewage contamination and mold growth.
 The basement and ceiling cavities must also be inspected.